draperlaboratory/hope-policies/policy_tests/README.md

 Internally, 'make' runs 3 different targets:

-    'make build'  - compiles the test program(s) to be run 'make kernel' - runs the policy tool to build the policy(s) to be run 'make run'    - actually runs the test program(s) with the policy(s) in the simulator
+- build  - compiles the test program(s) to be run
+- kernel - runs the policy tool to build the policy(s) to be run
+- run    - runs the test program(s) with the policy(s) in the simulator

 There are several options that can be chosen to customize what policies and programs are built and run during the test.
 These can be specified on the